No products in the basket.

 If you’re looking for a quiet walk, or to have the summit to yourself, this may not be the mountain for you.
-It can be fairly packed at the weekends and in particular during Reek Sunday, which is the last Sunday in July.
+It can be fairly packed at the weekends and in particular on Reek Sunday, which is the last Sunday in July.
 Around 25-30,000 people hike the mountain that day to follow in the footsteps of early pilgrims, with mass being said in the chapel at the summit.
-Some people even do it in their bare feet, as was traditional back in the day!
+Some people even do it in their bare feet, which is the traditional way to climb!

-There is also some criticism of erosion along the route because of the number of walkers who make the journey.
+Erosion is also a problem on parts of the route because of the number of walkers who make the journey.
 It’s estimated that up to one million people climb the mountain every year.

 The best time to climb the mountain is generally during the spring/summer/autumn months between April and September when it’s warmer, brighter and a little more settled weather-wise.
 But there’ll still be plenty of wild days.
 As is typical along the West Coast of Ireland, the weather can be very changeable, so expect all conditions even if you set out on a clear, fine day.

 Be sure to check the weather forecast before you set off and always carry extra layers and rain gear.
-The summit of Croagh Patrick can disappear in low cloud at times, which may affect your view.
+The summit of Croagh Patrick frequently disappears in low cloud, which may affect your view.

 Solid hiking boots are advisable, particularly for the rocky/uneven parts of the climb.
-As mentioned, rainwear is essential along with extra thin layers in case it’s cooler at the top.
-It’s also wise to bring food and drinking water, to make sure your phone is fully charged, a compass can be handy if visibility reduces and sunscreen and a hat are great if it’s sunny.
+As mentioned, rainwear is essential, along with extra thin layers as it will be much cooler at the top.
+It’s also wise to bring food and drinking water, a fully charged phone, a compass can be handy if visibility reduces and sunscreen and a hat are great if it’s sunny.